smittytone/PreviewText/README.md

 Changing these settings will affect previews immediately, but may not affect thumbnail until you open a folder that has not been previously opened in the current login session.

+## Source Code

+This repository contains the primary source code for *PreviewText*.
+Certain graphical assets, code components and data files are not included.
+To build *PreviewText* from scratch, you will need to add these files yourself or remove them from your fork.

+The files `REPLACE_WITH_YOUR_FUNCTIONS` and `REPLACE_WITH_YOUR_CODES` must be replaced with your own files.
+The former will contain your `sendFeedback(_ feedback: String) -> URLSessionTask?` function.
+The latter your Developer Team ID, used as the App Suite identifier prefix.

+You will need to generate your own `Assets.xcassets` file containing the app icon, `app_logo.png` and theme screenshots.

+You will need to create your own `new` directory containing your own `new.html` file.

+## Contributions ##

+Contributions are welcome, but pull requestss can only be accepted when they target the `develop` branch.
+PRs targetting `main` will be rejected.

+Contributions will only be accepted if they code they contain is licensed under the terms of [the MIT Licence](#LICENSE.md)

 ## Release Notes ##

+- 1.0.4 *14 August 2023*
+    - Non-shipping release: repo/code reorganisation.
 - 1.0.3 *12 May 2023*
     - Remove `.asc` — conflict with [PreviewCode](https://smittytone.net/previewcode/index.html) for Asciidoc files.
 - 1.0.2 *22 March 2023*